A message to the BBC: It is Islam, not ‘Wahhabism’

 Many people – Muslims and non-Muslims – were amazed to see the simplicity of his funeral.
 A man who owned 20% of the world’s oil reserves, had an estimated wealth of £12 billion and lived in lavish palaces.
 Yet his funeral was simple and minimalistic, his final resting place being an unmarked grave in a public graveyard where citizens and rulers alike are buried.

-There was no lowering of black flags, no public mourning, no symbolic ceremony, no music and flowers, and no tomb; instead he lay on the floor, shrouded in white cloth, a simple prayer was offered in the local Masjid and then he was rushed to be buried.
+There was no lowering of flag ceremonies; no days of public mourning, no symbolic ceremony, no music and flowers, and no tomb; instead he lay on the floor, shrouded in three pieces of plain white cloth, a simple prayer was offered in a Masjid and then he was rushed to be buried.

-The funeral procession was reported in various media outlets, such as the BBC.
+The funeral procession was reported in various media outlets, including the BBC.
 In their reports, they mentioned:

 “His burial was conducted in line with the traditions of Wahhabism – the ultra-conservative form of Sunni Islam followed by the kingdom – where funerals are austere and simple.”[1]

-The Prophet (peace be upon him) would encourage the funeral processions to be done quickly without unnecessary delay.
-He said,
+The Prophet ﷺ would encourage the funeral processions to be done quickly without unnecessary delay.

 Hasten with the funeral procession, if the deceased is righteous, you are hastening him to good.
 If not, then it is evil you are removing from your necks.
 [3]

-The Prophet (peace be upon him) ordered the Muslims to maintain uniformity in graves, they should be of the same level without plaques and building of tombs.
+The Prophet ordered Muslims to maintain uniformity in graves, they should be of the same level without extravagant plaques or building of tombs.
 [4]

 Do not leave any image without defacing it or any built-up grave without levelling it.
 [5]